umarhassan-mitodl/mas.s62-spring-2018/content/pages/assignments/pset1-hash-based-signature-schemes.md

 ## Part 1

 In this problem set, you will build a hash-based signature system.
-It will be helpful to read about [Lamport signatures](https://en.wikipedia.org/wiki/Lamport_signature).
+It will be helpful to read about {{% resource_link "130ef7f8-8953-4f8a-bad4-201b0004c0d9" "Lamport signatures" %}}.

 Implement the `GenerateKey()`, `Sign()` and `Verify()` functions in `main.go`.
 When you have done so correctly, the program should print `Verify worked? true`.
 You can test this by doing the following:

 `$ go build`
 `$ ./pset01`

 Hint: You will need to look at the bits in each byte in a hash.
-You can use [bit operators](https://medium.com/learning-the-go-programming-language/bit-hacking-with-go-e0acee258827) in order to do so.
+You can use {{% resource_link "0c10c102-19d0-4fbf-9d34-5b19008d7e01" "bit operators" %}} in order to do so.

 Make sure your code passes the tests by running: